Dragonop/infchest/README.md

 # infchest
-Adds a new node that gives an infinite amount of whatever item is placed on the slot to the right, on an interval
+Introduces a configurable node, the Infinite Chest, that replicates indefinitely whatever item is put into it.
+On a configurable (WIP) interval.
+Only players with 'give' privs can set up the chest.
+Then slot to the left decides what item is to be replicated (only modifyable with 'give' priv), and the slots on the right can be taken by anyone.

 TODO:

-Check privs (only allow players with give priv to place and take items from the source slot).

-Textures.
+Preserve replicated items metadata.
+Add global interval configuration using commands.
+Add per-chest local interval configuration using the formspec.
+Change of scope/fork: Revamp the mod to be a "photocopier" of sorts.

 #### License for code
 Code by Dragonop (LGPLv3)